 Jacky's expert tip: Stop in for happy hour specials, dinner and late night food service, Wednesday through Sundays.

 The Navy Pier Centennial Wheel is the place for a romantic ride.
-Located right on Navy Pier, the entertainment venue and biggest tourist attraction in the city. the Wheel offers fantastic views of Chicago's skyline and lakefront.
-The wheel is 200 feet tall - 50 feet taller than the ferris wheel it replaced.
+Located right on Navy Pier, the entertainment venue and biggest tourist attraction in the city. the Wheel offers fantastic views of Chicago's skyline and lakefront (and it's quiet up there)!
+The wheel is 200 feet tall - 50 feet taller than the Ferris Wheel it replaced.
 Step into one of the 42 enclosed, temperature-controlled gondolas (or, spend a few more bucks for a VIP gondola with plush seating and glass bottoms) and enjoy the view either day or night.
 There are also nightly LED light shows from the wheel's spokes and rim.
 Illinois residents who visit on Mondays between Nov.
 1 and March 31 can take advantage of special seasonal pricing.

 Recommended for Romantic Things to Do because: It's an unusual way to see Chicago's lakefront and lights, and the view-filled ride can be romantic.

-If you've spent any time in a European city, you know that townsfolk don't park in front of the tv after dinner - they stroll - talking, walking, laughing, getting caught up on the news and hand holding.
+If you've spent any time in a European city, you know that townsfolk don't park in front of the tv after dinner, they stroll, talking, walking, laughing, and hand-holding.
 Since we're Americans, we may feel the need to jog, bike or skate our way along the 18.5-mile lakefront path, but it's beautiful and a lovely way to kindle romance.
 Expect congestion in the downtown area on summer weekends but it offers unmatched views any time of the year.
 With the Chicago skyline on one side and Lake Michigan on the other, you'll spy some famous landmarks, including Buckingham Fountain, Navy Pier, Soldier Field, Lincoln Park Zoo and the Adler Planetarium.
-The gardens and park south of the city, near Northerly Island, add more pastoral elements and dog lovers will want to stop by the beach near Irving Park Road.
+The gardens and park near Northerly Island add more pastoral elements and dog lovers will want to stop by the beach near Irving Park Road.
+Who says love has to have a price tag?

 Recommended for Romantic Things to Do because: It's Chicago's beautiful backdrop, it's free and can be a casual, unpretentious date.